Elements of the Rockies

 Your journey continues west towards the Pacific Ocean and the coastal city of Vancouver.
 On today’s journey you will again see dramatic changes in scenery, from the desert-like environment of the Interior, through winding river canyons and pristine forests, to the Coast and Cascade Mountains and the lush green fields of the Fraser Valley.
 Highlights include the steep slopes and rock sheds along the Thompson River and the rushing waters of Hell’s Gate in the Fraser Canyon.
 Your rail journey ends on arrival in Vancouver this evening.

-Spend this morning taking in the last of the sights of Vancouver before boarding your Holland America Line Cruise this evening.
+Spend this morning taking in the sights of Vancouver before boarding your Holland America Line Cruise this evening.

 Today will be spent cruising the Inside Passage.
 This beautiful scenic waterway reaches 1000 miles from British Columbia to historic Skagway.
 Through a maze of bays, straits, arms and fjords, you’ll cruise past an ever-changing panorama of unspoiled beauty; cascading waterfalls, virgin forests and majestic glacier-carved fjords.